It's Christmas (Ledisi album): Release and promotion

 It's Christmas was released on September 23, 2008, by Verve Forecast; becoming her second album release on a major record label.
 On December 7, 2008, the Gospel Music Channel aired a thirty-minute Christmas program titled Ledisi Christmas.
 The program featured Ledisi performing selected songs from It's Christmas in addition to her single "Alright".

 It's Christmas was supported by the commercial single and cover version of "Give Love on Christmas Day", which peaked at number thirteen on the US Billboard Bubbling Under R&B/Hip-Hop Songs chart.
 An accompanying music video, directed Ron T. Young, was released on YouTube.
 The song "This Christmas (Could Be the One)" peaked at number twelve on the Bubbling Under R&B/Hip-Hop Songs, while her cover version of "Have Yourself a Merry Little Christmas" peaked at number thirteen on the chart.
 In November 2009, It's Christmas was re-released as a double box album set along with her album Turn Me Loose.

 Reception

 In The Washington Post, Geoffrey Himes wrote that "artists have a chance to make a more personal, more instinctual record.
 There's no better example than Ledisi's terrific new disc."
 AllMusic editor Eric Schneider praised her rendition of "Have Yourself a Merry Little Christmas", referring to it as a "graceful take."
+Amy Sciarretto from Artistdirect praised It's Christmas for blending "smooth jazz, lite R&B and spiritual molds" with Ledisi's Gospel-influenced vocals, calling it "a soulful holiday album" that embraces both "disco and dance" elements.
+She concluded that the album offers "its own spin on songs that have stood the test of time" and is "as refreshing as a blast of Arctic air in your lungs."